 Historic abuse compensation

-Compensation can never change what has happened but it can help to rebuild lives by funding treatment costs, further education or provide financial security for your family.
+Historical abuse compensation won’t change what has happened but it can help rebuild lives by funding treatment costs, further education and providing financial security.
 The amount of historical abuse compensation that is recoverable depends on the extent of the injuries suffered and how it has affected every aspect of your life.

 In addition to payment for any injuries, you can also recover money for other financial losses directly related to the abuse, such as lost earnings.
 Your compensation is not affected by how much time has passed since the abuse was suffered.